Harsh-shah10/VideoConvertDJ/README.md

-Note :

-BY default I have stopped the table migration from manage.py as I am onsodering I have created a db and its table by default after running docket u need to go inside mysql docker image and run those queries from queries file I providede then you can use those api's to turn off and use normal migrations modify the class meta method by turning of manged attriaute
+Note : By default, I have stopped the table migration from manage.py because I have already created a database and its tables.
+After running Docker, you need to go inside the MySQL Docker container and execute the queries from the provided queries file.
+Once this is done, you can use the APIs as intended.
+To turn off automatic migrations and use normal migrations, modify the Meta class of the model by setting the managed attribute to False.